Blue Jackets vs. Bruins Player Props Betting Odds

 Zachary Werenski Props

-Werenski has scored one goal (0.1 per game) and dished out 14 assists (0.7 per game), contributing to the Columbus offense with 15 total points (0.8 per game).
+Werenski has scored one goal (0.0 per game) and put up 17 assists (0.7 per game), contributing to the Columbus offense with 18 total points (0.8 per game).

 Werenski Recent Games